India

 The Kartik Purnima, a Hindu, Jain and Sikh cultural festival, is celebrated on the fifteenth lunar day of Kartik.
 Crowds of people attend this occasion at Pushkar Ghat

-The Kartik Purnima, a Hindu, Jain, and Sikh cultural festival, is celebrated on the fifteenth lunar day of Kartik.
-Crowds of people attend this occasion at Pushkar Ghat © Umesh Gogna
+Crowds gather at the ghats during Kartik Purnima, a Hindu, Jain, and Sikh festival celebrated on the full moon day of Kartik. © Umesh Gogna

 Simon Thacker came all the way from Scotland to take part in a performance with Bauls at the festival.
 Here he is playing the guitar.